How to send a real number using a single bit (and some shared randomness): Optimality of Deterministic Rounding

-\section{Optimality of deterministic rounding}
+\section{Optimality of Deterministic Rounding}

 We show that without shared randomness, deterministic rounding is an optimal biased solution.
-Notice that, in such a case, any protocol is defined by the probability of sending $1$, denoted $Y(x)$, and the reconstruction distributions $V_0, V_1\in\Delta([0,1])$.
+Notice that, in such a case, any protocol is defined by the probability of sending $1$, denoted $Y(x)$, and the reconstruction distributions $V_0, V_1\in\Delta([0,1])$.\SV{TODO: improve readability...}

 Let us examine $\mathbb E[V_0]$ and $\mathbb E[V_1]$.
 We assume, without lost of generality, that $\mathbb E[V_0]\le \mathbb E[V_1]$.

 We have that: